 If you've recently given birth, the good news is you might just be caught in a waiting game.
 "Usually six to nine months after having a child, most women lose hair around their hairline," notes Maldonado.
-While it's totally normal, there's no denying it's something you'll want to treat.
+While it is normal, there's no denying it's something you'll want to treat.
 "A solution to this is to keep taking your prenatal vitamins for a while even after giving birth to help keep the hair stronger and slow the hair fall-out."

 Remove Your Semi-Permanent Hair Extensions

 Constant pulling and weighing down your strands can also be the cause of a receding hairline.
-Maldonado says, "glue-in and tape-in extensions placed too close to hairline" can be a major cause of recession.
+Maldonado says, "glue-in and tape-in extensions placed too close to hairline" can be a significant cause of recession.
 "I usually do not let my clients get extensions close to the front of the head since this is a delicate area, and because it can cause permanent hair loss if not taken care of properly."

 If you love the thicker, longer look of hair extensions, try experimenting with clip-in styles.
 You'll get the fuller look you love, but with much more control.

 Wear extensions further in the back and at the crown of your head to give your hairline a break, but be sure to take them out and give your scalp a rest in between applications and while you sleep.

 Try Regular Scalp Massages